Josephfallen/Red-Right-Hand/README.md

 # Alpha-1 "Red-Right-Hand"

-A plugin that adds a new class to your server named "UIU Rescue Squad".
-Their job is helpping the NTF completing their task.
+A plugin that adds a new class to your server named "The Red Right Hand".
+Their job is to help the NTF retake the site, They have a rare chance of spawning unless specified otherwise.
 They have a chance to spawn instead of a squad of NTF.

 # Installation